History and Overview of Turks and Caicos

 International Flights

-There are several international flights a day from several major North American cities, including New York, Toronto, Boston, Charlotte, Chicago, Atlanta and Miami.
-The only trans-Atlantic flight is a weekly British Airways flight on Sunday from London Heathrow Airport (LHR).
+There are several international flights per day from numerous major North American cities, including New York, Toronto, Boston, Charlotte, Chicago, Atlanta, and Miami.
+British Airways is the only carrier that offers transatlantic flights to Providenciales, which fly from London Heathrow Airport (LHR).
+Two flights are offered between LHR and PLS per week.

-All international flights arrive at the Providenciales International Airport (PLS).
+All international flights arrive at the Providenciales International Airport (PLS), with the exception of a Miami—South Caicos (XSC) flight via American Airlines.

 Cruises

-Carnival Cruises operates several Caribbean cruises which make stops at the Grand Turk Cruise Center.
-Layover time ranges from 5-7 hours, which leaves plenty of time to explore the historic sights of Grand Turk, visit the stingray sanctuary at Gibbs Cay, or participate in other water sports such as diving or snorkeling.
+Carnival Cruise Line and several other cruise companies operate Caribbean cruises which make stops at the Grand Turk Cruise Center.
+Layover time ranges from 5–7 hours, which leaves plenty of time to explore the historic sights of Grand Turk, visit the stingray sanctuary at Gibbs Cay, or participate in other water sports such as diving or snorkeling.

 Customs Information